Miscarriage After An Auto Accident: The Wrongful Death of a Fetus in Arizona. What Steps Do You Take Next?

 While the case law may still developing in Arizona, in Jeter, the Arizona Court of Appeals held that a cryopreserved fertilized human egg three days old is not a person for purposes of A.R.S.
 12-611, and therefore the trial court had correctly dismissed the parent’s wrongful death claim against the defendant.
 (Jeter v.
 Mayo Clinic Arizona, 121 P.3d 1256, 211 Ariz.
 386 (Ariz., 200.5)

 Since there may not be a single universal time when a fetus becomes viable, each case in Arizona will have to be evaluated on a case by case basis.
 To determine viability a court may look to such things as how advanced the pregnancy was, medical records, and an autopsy report, among other things.

 Losing a child before you even had the chance to get to spend time with them can be devastating.
 The physical and emotional trauma from the loss can be difficult from which to heal.
 When your unborn child’s loss was due to another party’s negligence or wrongdoing the situation can become even more challenging to bear, even though you may be entitled to compensation for the harms you suffered.
 Understanding the law, and fighting for justice and compensation can be complicated and frustrating during a time when you should be focused on healing.

 Contacting an experienced attorney can help as they know the law and can help ensure that your rights are protected.
 You do not have to go through the difficult process of seeking a legal remedy for the death of your unborn child alone.
-To learn more about what types of recourse you may have against those who caused you harm, contact the experienced and compassionate Phoenix-area attorneys at Thompson Law Firm today.
+To learn more about what types of recourse you may have against those who caused you harm, contact the experienced and compassionate Chandler-area attorneys at Thompson Law Firm today.